Support

 Types of prefetching

 There are three main types of prefetching that exist.
 The most popular and widely used method is link prefetching.
-However, DNS prefetching and prerendering are also useful options and each serves their own purpose.
+However, DNS prefetching and prerendering are also useful options and each serves its own purpose.

 Link prefetching, as discussed in the previous section, is a mechanism that allows the browser to fetch resources for content that is assumed the user will request.
 W3C defines it as such: